 - School systems should think about eliminating the fifteen-year catch-up from their 403(b) plan, especially if there is no tracking system in place when the catch-up contribution starts.

 - Any employee who is saving the maximum in a 403(b) plan and wants to save more money can usually open up a 457 plan.

-- Remember, if you are eligible, you can use the 457 catch-ups with the 403(b) plan, plus the age fifty catch-up, making it an excellent option for any educator who wants to defer sick buybacks.
+- Remember, if you are eligible, you can use the 457 catch-ups with a 403(b) account, plus the age fifty catch-up, making it an excellent option for any educator who wants to defer sick buybacks.

-From my Boston or Dartmouth Massachusetts office, I will provide expert, highly personalized rollover advice when you need an independent financial advisor in Massachusetts, Boston or Greater Boston, Salem or the North Shore, Hingham, or any other town on the South Shore, Andover, the Merrimack Valley, and the MetroWest, including Framingham or the Southcoast, Martha’s Vineyard, Nantucket, and Newport, RI .
+From my Boston or Dartmouth, Massachusetts office, I will provide expert, highly personalized rollover advice when you need a financial solutions advisor in Massachusetts, Boston or Greater Boston, Salem or the North Shore, Hingham, or any other town on the South Shore, Andover, the Merrimack Valley, and the MetroWest, including Framingham or the Southcoast, Martha’s Vineyard, Nantucket, and Newport, RI .